brandonpatrickmccarty/brandonpatrickmccarty.github.io/README.md

 I love my **family, sports, learning**, and **building things**.
 * **Family**

-    I've been married for nearly 14 years and have a 7 year old daughter and 5 year old son.
+    I've been **married for nearly 14 years** and have a **7 year old daughter** and **5 year old son**.
 One of the most rewarding things for me right now is to watch my daughter compete in gymnastics and my son in baseball.

 * **Sports**